pengo1998/COBWEBS-Client/README.md

 # Plans
 - Minimize dependencies
 - Fix inconsistent return value types
+- Authentication support
+- Documentation
+- Proper code commenting

 # Feature Status
-	These are the targeted features for first release
+	These are the features planned for the first release version.
+	First release is planned for the end of March 2023.
 🟥 - Not Started<br>
 🟧 - WIP<br>
 🟨 - Finished & Untested<br>
 🟩 - Finished & Tested

-## Core
-- 🟧Client Setup
-- 🟥Authentication

 ## Requests
 - 🟨<b>General Requests</b>